-The final architecture of the application is represented as a block diagram in Figure 1.
-Blocks exchange audio information (solid black arrow), user information (black dotted arrow) and configuration information (solid grey arrow).
-As shown in Figure 1, the application must be configured previously by a pedagogist or a speech therapist, to obtain the desired operation.
-After that, the end user, a speech impaired person, will be able to use the application with little or no supervision.
+The final application architecture is represented as a block diagram in Figure 1.
+Blocks exchange audio information (solid black arrow), user information (solid grey arrow) and configuration information (black dotted arrow).
+As shown in Figure 1, the application must be configured previously by a pedagogist or a speech therapist, to obtain the desired operation, and after that, the end user, which will be a speech impaired person, will be able to use the application with little or without supervision.